magierg/magierg.github.io/content/_index.md

 hideTitle: false
 ---

-Welcome to **InvertAssert** — where quality isn’t assumed, it’s challenged.
+# Welcome to **InvertAssert**

+Where quality isn’t assumed — it’s challenged.
-Exploring the frontiers of **quality engineering**, **test automation**, and the evolving role of **AI in QA**.

-Here, every assertion is an invitation to question.
-Every pass?
-A challenge to prove it wasn’t a false one.

 ---

+## What You'll Find Here

+- **Quality Engineering**: Principles, frameworks, and real-world strategies
+- **Test Automation**: Playwright, k6, Python, Typescript, and more
+- **AI in QA**: Practical, responsible use of AI for smarter testing
+- **Philosophy**: Why inverting assumptions leads to better software

+---

 > **Always question.
 Always check.
 Never assume.**

+Stay curious.
+Break things (on purpose).
+Assert the unexpected.